arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

 @NAVIGATE_FirstStepsArangoDB
 @EMBEDTOC{FirstStepsArangoDBTOC}

-For installation instructions, please refer to the
-@S_EXTREF_S{InstallManual.html, installation manual}.

 What is ArangoDB? {#FirstStepsArangoDBIntro}
 ============================================

+For installation instructions, please refer to the
+@S_EXTREF_S{InstallManual.html,installation manual}

 ArangoDB is a multi-purpose open-source database with a flexible data models for documents, graphs, and key-values.
 You can easily build high